Legal Forms for Starting & Running a Small Business

 Bookkeeper vs. Software.
 Depending on the volume and complexity of your business finances, you may benefit from hiring a part-time bookkeeper or consulting an accountant who can show you how to set up a simple bookkeeping system.
 Or, you may find that business accounting software, such as Quicken Home and Business or QuickBooks (both by Intuit) will be sufficient.
 For information on bookkeeping, see Tax Savvy for Small Business, Chapter 4.

 Chances are you may need to hire employees or independent contractors before long, if not right off the bat.

 General Information on Hiring Workers.
 The Employer’s Legal Handbook, by Fred S. Steingold (Nolo), provides excellent information on wage and hour laws, antidiscrimination statutes, and leave policies.
+You’ll find additional help in another Nolo publication, Hiring Your First Employee, by Fred S. Steingold.
 Below you’ll also find a discussion of employment forms included in this book, as well as links to government agencies and important websites.